 Like council housing, there are few places available and most properties go to people on the council’s waiting list.
 Sometimes a housing association may accept a direct application.

 If you want to apply to a housing association, go to their offices and find out if you can make an application directly.

 Take a look at our Accommodation options chart to work out what housing options are available.

 - Go to a viewing

-When you have found a place that you like, go and look at it properly before signing a tenancy agreement.
+When you have found a place that you like, go and look at it properly before signing any occupation contract.
 If you can, take someone you trust with you.

 Print off and use our Viewing a Property checklist to help you think about what you should ask and look out for.